nbishdev/cnn-svhn-basic/README.md

-# Basic Convolutional Neural Networks
+# Multi-class Image Classification with Convolutional Neural Networks
-Convolutional Neural Networks for performing multi-class classification of images with the SVHN dataset.
+Basic convolutional neural networks for measuring and comparing the effects of using different number of patience with early stopping on the multi-class classification loss for multi-class image classification.

+For all the experiments, we used the [SVHN dataset](http://ufldl.stanford.edu/housenumbers/).

 Early stopping is utilized to avoid overfitting while training.